hvfrancesco/homino/README.md

 - 3 x 47uF capacitors
 - 5 x 0,1 uF ceramic capacitors
 - 2 x 22 pF ceramic capacitors
-- 1 x 5V voltage regulator
+- 1 x 5V voltage regulator (7805 in TO-220 case)
-- 1 x 3.3 V voltage regulator
+- 1 x 3.3 V voltage regulator (LP2950 in TO-92 case)
 - 1 x N4001 diode
 - 2 x 1k resistor
 - 1 x 10k resistor
-- 2 x leds
+- 2 x leds (using a blue led for power and a red one linked to digital pin13)
 - 1 x 16Mhz crystal
 - 1 power jack (optional)
 - female pin sockets
 - 1 x 6 way male pin header
 - 1 x 3 way male pin header with jumper
+- 1 x button for reset
 - RF transmitter and receiver modules

 The cost of the components is about 9,5 euros when bought in very small quantities from online distributors like Farnell or RS, if you buy larger quantities or have cheaper providers, the total cost can be quite lower.
 RF modules from SeeedStudio cost $4,9.